Azure-Samples/azure-javascript-labs/3-github-actions/README.md

    ![](assets/images/create-secret.png)

-1. Find the **Deploy Node.js to Azure Web App** template and select "Set up this workflow".
+1. Navigate to the Actions tab in the repo to find the **Deploy Node.js to Azure Web App** template and select "Set up this workflow".

    ![](assets/images/new-action.png)